Skip to content

 The configuration changes feature is a powerful tool that allows you to track changes on your devices.
 It is a simple process to get started.
 It is enabled by default for all commands.

-You can stop the configs from downloading by setting the option below in the commands menu.
+You can stop the configs from downloading by setting the option below in the “Commands” menu.
 This will stop the configs from being downloaded, and stored on disk if the config has not changed.
 This is useful for saving disk space, and reducing the amount of data stored on disk.
-Toggle the “Save config if not changed” option to “off” to stop the configs from being downloaded.
+Toggle the “Keep Unchanged Config” option to “off” to stop the configs from being downloaded.

-When a config is not downloaded, you will see a the config in the View All Configs table, but the config will not be downloaded.
-You will see a message in place of its filename saying “Not Downloaded” in the table to indicate that the config has not been downloaded.
+When a config is not downloaded, you will see the config in the “Configurations” table, but the config will not be downloaded.
+You will see a message in place of its filename saying “Not Downloaded” to indicate that the config has not been downloaded.
 And opening this will result in an error.
 You can delete these records, but they might be useful for auditing purposes.